gpdoud/bootcamp-class-material/PrsDb-Specs.md

 * The `UserId` is automatically set to the Id of the logged in user.
 * Neither `Status` nor `Total` may be set by the user.
 These are set by the application only.
 * The `Total` is auto calculated by adding up all the lines currently on the request
+* There should be a virtual `User` instance in the Request to hold the FK instance when reading a Request
+* There should be a virtual collection of `RequestLine` instances in the Request to hold the collection of lines related to this Request.

+### Methods: (other than generated methods)

+* Review(id) - Sets the status of the request for the id provided to "REVIEW"
+* Approve(id) - Sets the status of the request for the id provided to "APPROVED"
+* Reject(id) - Sets the status of the request for the id provided to "REJECTED"

 ## RequestLine